University of Technology Sydney

 1. Written scientific communication skills will be developed through the process of writing a report of a public health outbreak including the results from tests undertaken in practical classes and the interpretation of epidemiological data.
 These skills will be developed through the practical classes, including tutorials on effective communication and how to write a scientific report.
 This will be assessed in tasks 1 and 2 the practical assessment, the marking criteria will be provided.

 2. Verbal communication skills will be developed through the process of developing and presenting a video for the general public about an infectious disease.
 You will also present the results of your laboratory findings to classmates and discuss the implications of these findings.
-This will be formally assessed in task 3, the group presentation.
+This will be formally assessed in Task 3.

 Teaching and learning strategies